Cotuit Bay, Cape Cod

 Environmental Challenges and Preservation

-Today, Cotuit Bay remains a cherished natural resource, offering opportunities for boating, fishing, swimming, and simply enjoying the beauty of the Cape Cod coastline.
+Today, Cotuit Bay remains a cherished natural resource for simple Cape Cod recreation and close-to-the-water days.